 Lord of the Rings and Glacier Helicopter tour

 Whether you like the LOTR movies or not, this helicopter tour will show you some of the most incredible landscapes of New Zealand.
-This 70 minute helicopter flight includes 2 landings and shows Isengard, Amon Hen, Lothlorien, the Misty Mountains, and the Redhorn Pass.
-You will also see the mountain range from the opening scene of ‘The Lord of the Rings: The Two Towers,’.
-Truly and unforgettable experience!
+This 70-minute LOTR helicopter flight includes 2 landings and shows Isengard, Amon Hen, Lothlorien, the Misty Mountains, and the Redhorn Pass.
+You will also see the mountain range from the opening scene of ‘The Lord of the Rings: The Two Towers’.
+It is an unforgettable experience!

-Get the adrenaline pumping and enjoy a spectacular 2 hour jet-boat ride over the Dart River in Glenorchy.
-During this half-day tour from Queenstown you will get picked up and venture to the gateway of Mount Aspiring National Park in Glenorchy.
-Surrounded by the breathtaking mountain peaks and hidden valleys, you’ll twist and turn down the glacier-fed Dart River while you learn about the unique vegetation and wildlife from your naturalist guide.
+Get the adrenaline pumping and enjoy this spectacular 2 hour jet-boat ride over the Dart River in Glenorchy.
+During this half-day tour from Queenstown, you will get picked up and venture to the gateway of Mount Aspiring National Park in Glenorchy.
+Surrounded by breathtaking mountain scenery and hidden valleys, you’ll twist and turn down the glacier-fed Dart River while you learn about the unique vegetation and wildlife from your naturalist guide.

 Visit the Glenorchy Lord of the Rings film locations

 Fans of LOTR don’t want to miss this!
-During the half day tour you will visit multiple LOTR film locations around Queenstown and Glenorchy.
-Meanwhile you will learn about the landscapes and its place in movie history from your guide.
+During this half-day tour, you will visit multiple LOTR film locations around Queenstown and Glenorchy.
+Meanwhile, you will learn about the landscapes and their place in movie history from your guide.
 A morning or afternoon picnic is provided together with your transfer from central Queenstown.
 Some of the locations you will visit include:

 Misty Mountains – The Fellowship of the Ring Misty Mountains were filmed in the mountains around Glenorchy.